-• For every task perform in Engine Technology course the following safety requirements must be strictly enforced:
+For every task perform in Engine Performance course the following safety requirements must be strictly enforce:

-- Comply with personal and environmental safety practices associated with clothing; eye protection; hand tools; power equipment; proper ventilation; and the handling, storage, and disposal of chemicals/materials in accordance with local, state, and federal safety and environmental regulations.
-Parking: - No student parking by the building, the only exception is on lab time if your vehicle is a project (instructor approved).
+Comply with personal and environmental safety practices associated with clothing; eye protection; hand tools; power equipment; proper ventilation; and the handling, storage, and disposal of chemicals/materials in accordance with local, state, and federal safety and environmental regulations.

+Parking:

+No student parking by the building, the only exception is on lab time if your vehicle is a project (instructor approved).
 Speed limit must be kept at or under 5MPH.

-No loud music. - Parking permit is required at all times.
+Parking permit is required at all times.